Kuthiathode: Economy

 The local market on both sides of the river was a major commercial hub around the locality.
-Even now the market exists with few wholesale traders selling vegetables and provisions.
-The vast agricultural lands on the western side or the Thuravoor Kari where large scale paddy cultivation and shrimp farming is done annually and serves as the seasonal livelihood for many of them.
-A large number of shrimp peeling sheds operating in this panchayat provides large scale employment.
+Even now, the market exists with a few wholesale traders selling vegetables and other provisions.
+The vast agricultural lands on the western side, or the Thuravoor Kari, where large-scale paddy cultivation and shrimp farming are done annually and serve as the seasonal livelihood for many of them.
+A large number of shrimp peeling sheds operating in this panchayat provide large-scale employment.